 - For outdoor steps – Outdoor Anti Slip Treads like the ones made by Handi-Treads are specifically designed for wooden outdoor steps, decks and other wood surfaces.
 It’s an aluminum product that the manufacturer states will not rust or wear out.

 - Another outdoor option are rubber floor treads are an excellent product as well and these days, the large variety are produced for both indoor and outdoor.
-I would recommend to purchase solid rubber treads (vs the cut out ones) to avoid any problems if your senior loved one uses a cane or a walker.
+I would recommend to purchase solid rubber treads (vs the cut out ones) to avoid any problems during the use of a walker or a cane.
 I personally have dealt with having to remove the tip of a cane that was jammed into a rubber floor tread that had intricate lacy cutouts.

 Safety Handrails For The Elderly